tamburinif/phylogeny_workflows/README.md

 You must update the config.yaml file to include the filepaths to your reference genome assembly, a list of samples, and the directory containing the input samples.

+If your reads are paired-end, params 'reads1' and 'reads2' should point to directories with forward and reverse reads respectively.
+If working with single-end or interleaved files, point to those in 'reads1' and leave 'reads2' blank.

 ### Running phylogeny workflow

 Run as follows: